danfuzz/samizdat/doc/library-guide/Box.md

 This function is meant to be the primary way to capture the yielded values from functions (such as object service functions and parser functions) which expect to yield values by calling a function.

+#### `makeResult(optValue?) <> promise`

+Creates a permanently-set or permanently valueless box.
+The result of a call to this function is a box which cannot be stored to, and which will always respond to `fetch` with the given `optValue`.
+If `optValue` is not supplied, `fetch` on the result will always return void.

 <br><br>